brandontieu626/real-estate-web-app/README.md

-# Real estate web application (ProRealtors)
+# ProRealtors

-## A web application for searching for properties in the UAE
+A web application for searching for properties in the UAE

+## Description

 This project was built using React.js and Next.js.
 Developed this project to improve my front-end skills and learn how to pull from a public API.
 Also learned how to read and work with JSON data that is sent by the API.